auth0/docs/articles/libraries/auth0js/index.md

 The [example directory](https://github.com/auth0/auth0.js/tree/master/example) of the auth0.js library is a ready-to-go app that can help you to quickly and easily try out auth0.js.
 In order to run it, follow these quick steps:
 1. If you don't have [node](http://nodejs.org/) installed, do that now
 1. Download dependencies by running `npm install` from the root of this project
-1. Finally, execute `npm run example` from the root of this project, and then browse to your app running on the node server, presumably at `http://localhost:3000`.
+1. Finally, execute `npm start` from the root of this project, and then browse to your app running on the node server, presumably at `http://localhost:3000/example`.

 ## Setup and Initialization